- Sleep Products

-The DreamCloud has a low price-point compared to the average hybrid.
-The company offers free standard shipping anywhere in the contiguous U.S., and White Glove delivery – which includes in-home assembly and old mattress removal – is offered for an extra fee.
-The DreamCloud is backed by a 365-night sleep trial and a lifetime warranty, both of which are much longer than average.
+Nectar offers free shipping to customers in the contiguous U.S. The mattress is backed by a 365-night sleep trial and lifetime warranty, both of which are significantly longer than average.

 Customers can choose between two settings, ‘Medium’ (5.5) and ‘Firm’ (8), making the Loom & Leaf a good choice for most sleepers who weigh at least 130 pounds, as well as those who prefer any sleep position.

 The Loom & Leaf mattress, like other Saatva beds, qualifies for free White Glove delivery, including in-home mattress assembly and old mattress removal; normally White Glove services are priced at least $100 over the original product price.
 The mattress is backed by a 120-night sleep trial and a 15-year warranty, both of which are longer than average.